Information For Prospective Students

 - ACPE certified CPE serves as a part of one's preparation for parish ministry, chaplaincy, lay ministry, teaching, and counseling.
 A student's learning contract may be focused toward integration of theological, psychological, and pastoral insights into pastoral functioning for parish work.
 Or the contract may be designed with a career goal of chaplaincy or pastoral counseling.

-- Some students, after completing several units of ACPE certified CPE, choose to enroll in Supervisory CPE working toward certification as an ACPE certified CPE supervisor.
-In Supervisory CPE the student learns the theory and practice of supervision and has an experience of supervising CPE students under the guidance and with the consultation of a CPE supervisor.
+- Some students, after completing several units of ACPE certified CPE, choose to enroll in Educator CPE working toward certification as an ACPE Certified Educator.
+In Educator CPE the student learns the theory and practice of education and has an experience of educating CPE students under the guidance and with the consultation of an ACPE Certified Educator.

 - ACPE certified CPE develops the capacity for the pastoral and spiritual care of individuals, families, and systems.